Anthony-George449/ASA-Imprint-Kibble/README.md

 EnableMatingTimeReduction: Enables the Imprint Kibble buff to reduce the amount of time it takes 2 dinos to mate.
 Default: True

 MatingTime: How long it takes the mating bar to fill up.
 Default: 5.0

+EnableAdultKibbleCooldown: Enables giving an adult dino a cooldown after using the Imprint Kibble.
+The dino can still eat a kibble, but will not get any benefit.
+Further explanation below.
+Default: False

+AdultKibbleCooldownTime: How long an adult dino has to wait before being able to benefit from an Imprint Kibble again.
+Default: 1800.0 (30 minutes)

+EnableBabyKibbleCooldown: Enables giving a baby dino a cooldown after using the Imprint Kibble.
+The dino can still eat a kibble, but will not get any benefit.
+Further explanation below.
+Default: False

+BabyKibbleCooldownTime: How long a baby dino has to wait before being able to benefit from an Imprint Kibble again.
+Default: 1800.0 (30 minutes)